skeletalknight/AlphaFold3-GUI/README.md

 - **⚙️ Dynamic JSON Generation**: Automatically generates the required JSON input file for AlphaFold 3 based on user inputs.
 - **🚀 Integrated Execution**: Run AlphaFold 3 directly from the GUI with customizable Docker execution settings.
 - **🖥️ Visual Feedback**: Provides command output within the interface for monitoring and debugging.
+- **🖥️ Console Output**: Track processes and debug more effectively with backend console output.
+- **🧩 API for Batch Predictions**: Perform batch predictions using the AFusion API in Python scripts.

 ## Prerequisites